max-mapper/art-of-node/readme.md

 In addition to reading this guide it's super important to also bust out your favorite text editor and actually write some node code.
 I always find that when I just read some code in a book it never really clicks, but learning by writing code is a good way to grasp new programming concepts.

-Here are two great tutorial programs that you can install on your computer that will let you learn Node in a more interactive fashion:
+### NodeSchool.io

-### Learn You The Node.js
+[NodeSchool.io](http://nodeschool.io/) is a series of free + open source interactive workshops that teach you the principles of Node.js and beyond.

-[Learn You The Node.js](https://github.com/rvagg/learnyounode#learn-you-the-nodejs-for-much-win) is a set of programming problems that introduce you to common node patterns.
-It comes as a set of interactive command line tutorials.
+[Learn You The Node.js](https://github.com/rvagg/learnyounode#learn-you-the-nodejs-for-much-win) is the introductory NodeSchool.io workshop.
+It's a set of programming problems that introduce you to common node patterns.
+It comes packaged as a command line program.

 [![learnyounode](https://github.com/rvagg/learnyounode/raw/master/learnyounode.png)](https://github.com/rvagg/learnyounode#learn-you-the-nodejs-for-much-win)